• Home

 If you are finishing your degree and graduating after the current semester, congratulations! 🎓👏🏽

 To find out when you can register, consult the registration schedule on the Records office webpage.
-The link to the schedule PDF is on the right side of the page.
+The link to the schedule PDF is about halfway down the page under Registration Schedule.

 Start by looking over your degree progress in Self Service.
 Decide which courses you need to take next (see guidelines below).
-If you're not sure what courses you need, just email me and we'll figure it out.
-Next, look over the list of fall course offerings.
+Next, look over the list of spring course offerings.
 Put together your desired schedule, and include a few alternative courses in case your first choice isn't available.
-Please check the days and times courses are offered so you don’t try to register for two classes that overlap or meet at the same time.

 • FIRST-YEAR STUDENTS